BIGJRA/BIGJRA.github.io/reborn.md

 |*Antidote*     |$100       |
 |*Poke Ball*    |$200       |

 In this guide I will be catching every single Pokemon as soon as it becomes available, so if you're going to do the same you're gonna need a lot of balls.
 As in the mainline games, you get a *Premier Ball* with every 10 balls you purchase.
 In a pinch we can almost always safely return to a Pokemon Center, so buying Potions and Antidotes may be just to save time for now.

+You can also get a single *Potion* in the PC storage.

 On your way out the door, you'll see two people right by the exit.
 One of them will offer you a Pokemon for $500.
 But when you do, someone will steal it!
 If you want to skip this event for now until you have more money you can - we won't actually get to have this Pokemon for...
 14 more badges.